 Volkswagen factory roof racks fit great, but they’re reported to be noisy, sit kind of high, and come only in silver.
 I wanted a style with flush, contoured crossbars for improved aerodynamics, which would also help fuel economy and noise control.
 I was willing to sacrifice some capacity for style and aerodynamics.
 Yakima’s new “Flushbar” rack looks promising, but it’s not available for the Mk7 Golf as of this writing.
 Instead of another Yakima rack, opted for the Vortex 2500 RS, by Rhino Rack.
 It’s available in black, is low-profile, and uses a crossbar spread that matches the factory rack.
 However, it does not use the factory mounting points.

 I had done a bit of research on mounting points and crossbar spreads.
-Most rack makers match Volkswagen on their 28-inch crossbar spreads (±½”).
+Most rack makers mimic Volkswagen’s 28-inch crossbar spread (±½”).
 However, I have no idea how each aftermarket company chose their mounting locations.
-I suspect it has to do with each company’s selection of adaptive footpads/clips and where they best match the contours of each car’s “gutter” and door jambs.
+I suspect it has to do with their selection of adaptive footpads and where they best match the contours of each car’s “gutter” and door jambs.
 The factory points are equidistant from the B-pillars and are marked very well in the door frame.
 The front mounting points center 10 inches from the top of the windshield.
-Measuring from the top of the windshield: Thule, who’s rumored to make Volkswagen’s racks, centers their front crossbar at nine inches; Yakima and Rola each center their front crossbars at just seven inches; and Rhino Rack centers theirs at a whopping 14 inches.
+Thule, who’s rumored to make Volkswagen’s racks, centers their front crossbar at 9 inches; Yakima and Rola each center their front crossbars at just seven inches; and Rhino Rack centers theirs at a whopping 14 inches.
 Each company swears their location is highly researched, stable, and ideal.
 So does it really matter?!
-For the record, I feel that Rhino Rack’s footpads fit better at 16 inches, or two inches aft of what they prescribe (all photos below were taken at 14 inches).
+For the record, I feel that Rhino Rack’s footpads fit better at 16 inches, or two inches aft of what they prescribe.

 My main goal with regards to crossbar placement was to ensure that my ShowCase cargo box would be able to swap directly between the car top and the trailer without adjustment.
 The ShowCase has a pretty wide adjustment range, which allows it to fit on both long and short rooftops.
 I had intentionally positioned the racks forward on the trailer to avoid having any cargo protrude past the tailgate.
 Coincidentally, the same configuration is perfect for the car, too.
 The ShowCase is not even close to impacting the hatchback, but still sits back far enough to reduce the aerodynamic “block” above the windshield.
 The only drawback is that I must swap to a tiny, single-band ham radio antenna when the cargo box is mounted.